Skip to content

 • Test in a fresh partition first.
 Migrate one user/agent/session before bulk-importing.

 • Re-consolidate after import. curl -X POST http://localhost:8321/api/v1/admin/consolidate runs the consolidation agent over the new memories — required for tag extraction and dedup.
-Needs llm_api_key; see Troubleshooting.
+Needs llm_model set (and llm_api_key for hosted providers); see Troubleshooting.

 • Verify with the Web Console.
 Open http://localhost:8321/ and skim the Memories tab to confirm the import landed where you expected.
 See Web Console.

 • Pick the right embedding dimension up front.
-Switching embedding_model after ingest forces a re-ingest.
-The default (BAAI/bge-large-en-v1.5, 1024-d) is a good starting point for English.
+Switching embedding_model after ingest forces a re-embed (hebb memory reembed).
+The default all-MiniLM-L6-v2 (384-d) is a fast English starting point; for the strongest English retrieval, hebb setup --profile best selects BAAI/bge-large-en-v1.5 (1024-d).
+See Switch the Embedding Model.

 Released under the MIT License.